 “The forensic authority that confirmed there was no exam paper switching in Mariam Malak’s case is the same authority that ruled that Khalid Sayyid died after swallowing marijuana to avoid detection by police.”

-Though Malak’s case reflects the deep corruption in Egypt, it is worthwhile observing certain things about the education system.
+It is worthwhile observing certain things about the education system.
 The poor quality of education is blamed on poorly trained and underpaid teachers who to compensate for their meagre salaries--$100 -$170 a month--are forced to take on private students and neglect those who do not pay for extra lessons.

 Egypt’s education system with its huge divide between private and state schools may further fuel corruption.
 Better jobs and increased social mobility are associated with education at private schools.
 But even these are separated by a big divide in quality.
 At the lowest end of the spectrum are affordable private schools, offering only a slightly better education than state schools.
 They are affordable even to small civil servants who are willing to tighten the belt for the sake of securing a better future for their children.